particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 ![](./images/04/newcommand.png)

-12. In the "Configure Command" section, enter "Read Sensor Vals" for the "Display Name" and "readSensors" for the "Field Name."
-Then, click Save.
+12. In the "Configure Command" section, enter "Read Sensor Vals" for the "Display Name," and "readSensors" for the "Field Name."
+Then, click save.

 ![](./images/04/valscommand.png)